- New mandatory public health measures in effect April 6.

 Changes due to COVID-19

-Permits that were issued under the Ministerial Order continue to be valid.
-The Ministerial Order was retroactive to the provincial state of public health emergency declared on March 17, 2020 and all facility sites that met the conditions of the order are in compliance with the Safety Codes Act and may remain with the modified conditions.
+Permits issued under these orders continue to be valid, including those covered retroactively to the provincial state of public health emergencies declared on March 17, 2020 and November 24, 2020.
+Those facility sites that met the conditions of the order are in compliance with the Safety Codes Act and may remain with the modified conditions.

-The flexibility provided under the Order was key to the risk-based approach on permits and inspections for temporary health facilities, such as converting restaurant drive-throughs into testing drive-throughs and hotels and convention centres into isolation or medical facilities.
+The flexibility provided under these Orders have been key to the risk-based approach on permits and inspections for temporary health facilities, such as converting restaurant drive-throughs into testing drive-throughs and hotels and convention centres into isolation or medical facilities.

 For any technical inquiries, see the contact information at the end of this page.

 All building, electrical, gas, plumbing, private sewage disposal and petroleum tank projects that fall under the Safety Codes Act, must meet the requirements of the provincial law.

 Primary responsibility for safety codes compliance rests with the owner of the building or installation in question.

 When a permit is required

 The Safety Codes Act requires you have appropriate permit(s) before: